smart-on-fhir/Swift-FHIR/README.md

 These are [Swift](https://developer.apple.com/swift/) classes for data models of [FHIR](http://hl7.org/implement/standards/fhir/) elements and resources.
 Classes are generated from the FHIR resource profiles and instantiate themselves from JSON representations.

-Since this produces a framework the deployment targets will have to be OS X 10.9 and iOS 8.
+This repo contains a framework target for both OS X and iOS, hence the deployment targets will have to be OS X 10.9 and iOS 8.
 As soon as it's possible to build static libraries from Swift code we may be able to lower the iOS deployment target to iOS 7.